PraneetNeuro/Gmail-for-Swift/README.md

-# gmail-client
+# Gmail for Swift

-A description of this package.
+Google hasn't included Swift in their list of platforms supported, hence, Gmail-for-Swift!